-The initial interview is a crucial step where the VR Counselor begins establishing rapport and building the counseling relationship.
+The initial interview is a crucial step for the VR Counselor to begin establishing rapport and building the counseling relationship.
 This is the VR Counselor's opportunity to provide professional disclosures, information on how DVI safeguards confidential and personally identifiable information (PII), and record disposal processes.